 Annuitize, which means converting all, or a portion, of your account value to a guaranteed income stream.
 Depending on the annuity, you also may choose a joint income, which covers you and a spouse for life.

 guaranteed lifetime withdrawal benefit (GLWB)where you may be guaranteed withdrawal amounts for life.

 Sitting down and working with a financial advisor can help you determine how much to contribute to an annuity and narrow down the best options for distribution.

-How is the interest rate credited to the indexed annuity?
+How is interest credited to the fixed indexed annuity?

 - If the index return is positive and above the cap: You'll get the capped interest rate credited to your account.
 If the index earns 8%, you will get 4% (the cap).

 - If the index return is positive but less than the cap: You'll get an interest rate credited to your account equal to the index return.
 If the index earns 2.5%, you would get credited 2.5%.